 - Large bearing surface

-- The position of the nuts that hold the studs compromises performance
+- The position of the nuts that hold the studs compromises the performance

 - Plain bearings